-- The Redwoods.
 The Redwoods are great all year long, but they are especially great in the fall.
 Fall brings slightly cooler temperatures, but not too cold, and lower crowds.
 If you travel in later fall, you will get to see some fall coloring, though not as colorful as the New England and Eastern States, the colors are still vivid and beautiful for the Western United States area.
 The Redwoods makes a great fall road trip if you just have a long weekend, as you can do several hikes per day.
 We spent a few days in the Redwoods in late March and really enjoyed it.

-- Moscow, Idaho.
 This might sound like a strange place to head for a fall road trip, but last year, my family headed up to Lewiston, Idaho for a funeral and to visit family.
 One day we were looking for something to do and so we headed up to Moscow, Idaho.
 We had a great time exploring the area and our favorite was the University of Idaho Arboretum and Botanical Garden.

 Some other great things to do in or around Moscow are University of Idaho football games, Visit Silverwood Theme Park in Athol, Idaho, and check out McConnell Mansion.
 If you are athletic, the Latah Trail Bike Path.
 It is a well groomed trail, mostly flat, that you can take between Moscow and Troy.
 While the path is used by many bike enthusiasts, you can also walk or run on the trail.

-- Yellowstone National Park.
 If you are in the Western United States Yellowstone National Park is a great fall road trip.
 Yellowstone closes to automobiles in late fall to prepare for the winter snowfall, but the majority of the tourist attractions are open through October.
 Going in the fall, with the weather cooling down will also bring out more wildlife for you to see.
 This is a great time to see elk and buffalo in the park.

 From Zion National Park (one of my favorites!) to the St George Children’s Museum, there is something for everyone.
 While you are there I suggest visiting the Red Hills Desert Garden for a nice stroll.
 If you have a dino fan in your family, the St George Dinosaur Discovery Site at Johnson Farm for an afternoon.

-- Southern California.
 If you are like me, you live somewhere that goes from 90 degrees to 60, and it can sometimes feel like you missed out on that perfect, 70-80 degree weather.
 I love to go ahead and plan a road trip down to Southern California to get in one last warm weather adventure.
 Maybe you just want to go hang out on the beach, or maybe you want to hit up Disneyland during Halloween time.

-- Salt Lake City, UT.
 This one is on our itinerary for this fall.
 Fall is a great time to head to Salt Lake City and the surrounding area because it is not too hot, but there isn’t a ton of snow.
 While you are there, check out the Hogel Zoo, or my personal favorite is Gardner Village.
 They go all out for fall decor and decorations.